WillTheFarmer/log-files-to-mysql/.github/README.md

 To process different log format files in different directories the `config.json` Process collection is populated with different combinations of ***Process Datasets***.

-Many `config.json` datasets are different `attributes` property values using `data_file_loader.py` and `database_module.py` modules.
+Many `config.json` datasets are different `attributes` property values `data_file_loader.py` and `database_module.py` module reuse.

 3) All ***Process Modules*** have a `process` method and a `class ProcessProperties` properties.

 4) `main:process_files` can be passed `collection Filter` parameter.
 It can be a Process list (processID) to execute for any number of reasons.
-This makes the App more integratable and adaptable.
+This makes the App more integrable and adaptable.

 5) All ***Observers*** watch for the arrival of new unprocessed files in a directory path.